camunda/camunda-docs-manual/content/update/minor/714-to-715/_index.md

 # Changed filter criterion label in Cockpit

-On th process definition history view in the process instances tab, the filter criterion `Completed` changed to `Finished`.
+On the process definition history view in the process instances tab, the filter criterion `Completed` changed to `Finished`.
 Only the wording changed – the behavior is still the same: the criterion filters for all historical process instances where the end time is not null.
 This includes regularly completed as well as internally and externally canceled process instances.